Skip to content

 Chain of Responsibility: Frequently Asked Questions

-Category 1 offences carry maximum penalties of $3.55 million for corporations (NHVR 2025) and $300,000 plus five years imprisonment for individuals.
-Lower category offences still attract substantial fines.
-Penalties depend on breach severity, harm caused, and whether you demonstrated reasonable steps to prevent the violation.
-Investing in CoR fleet management helps minimise your exposure to these penalties.
+A Category 1 offence carries maximum penalties of ~$4.1 million for corporations and ~$424,000 plus five years imprisonment for individuals (NHVR, indexed).
+Lower categories still attract substantial fines.
+The penalty depends on severity, harm caused, and whether you can show the reasonable steps you took to prevent it.